esys/workshop-hello-gitops/README.md

   newName: emmsys/hello-gitops
 ```

-No need to touch these settings as they are updated automatically.
+No need to touch these settings as they are updated by the workflow.

 ### Allow Minikube to pull the Docker image